-“Coming from a Hiwinui farm in the Manawatu, I learned as a CEO Apprentice to my father in his many ventures how to build a business.
-I then went to Massey University and did Computer Science to learn how to scale and Accounting & Finance to learn the numbers – and then I took that to the world!”
+“Coming from a Hiwinui farm in Manawatū, I learned as an apprentice to my father, in his many ventures, how to build a business.
+I went on to Massey University and studied computer science to learn how to scale, and accounting and finance to learn the numbers.
+Then I took that to the world!”

-Linda Jenkinson is one of New Zealand’s most successful business women – a global entrepreneur – she has founded numerous businesses.
-Linda was the first New Zealand woman to list a company on the NASDAQ stock exchange – with DMSC – the $250 million on-demand courier company she co-founded.
-She also co-founded a global customer and employee experience platform (John Paul Inc) which was sold to the Accor Hotel Group in 2016.
-Linda has built more than $700 million of value and created 8,000 jobs in global, technology enabled start-ups.
+Linda Jenkinson is one of New Zealand’s most successful businesswomen – a global entrepreneur – she has founded numerous businesses.
+Linda was the first New Zealand woman to list a company on the NASDAQ stock exchange, with DMSC, the $250 million on-demand courier company she co-founded.
+She also co-founded a global customer and employee experience platform (John Paul Inc) which was sold in 2016.
+Linda has built more than $700 million of value and created 8,000 jobs in global, technology enabled startups.

-She has won many awards including Master Entrepreneur of the Year by Ernst and Young, a World Class New Zealand award and is listed on the 100 most influential women in the Bay Area by the San Francisco Business Times.
+Awards and accolades for Linda include Master Entrepreneur of the Year by Ernst and Young, a Kea World Class New Zealand Award and being on the list of the 100 most influential women in the Bay Area by the San Francisco Business Times.
 She is the first woman to win the Sir Geoffrey Peren Award for Most Distinguished Alumni from Massey University.

-Linda is currently a Director of Air New Zealand (NZE), Eclipx Group (ECX) and the Guild Group, is Secretary and Director of Massey University US Foundation and is a business council member for the New Zealand Olympic Committee.
-Linda previously served on the Board of the American Red Cross – Bay Area.
+Linda currently serves on several boards, including Air New Zealand (NZE), Eclipx Group (ECX), the Guild Group and Harbour Asset Management and is a business council member for the New Zealand Olympic Committee.

 Building on her degrees from Massey University, Linda also has a Master of Business Administration in Finance from The Wharton School, University of Pennsylvania